keyboard_arrow_up

 Electronic Enclosure Applications

-Because of their sensitive circuitry, manufacturers must seek to protect electronic products, like wiring, from dirt, water and accidental contact.
-That’s why electronic enclosures are standard in most industrial and manufacturing settings.
+Because of their delicate circuitry, electronic products such as wiring must be safeguarded from dirt, water, and accidental contact.
+To ensure their protection, electronic enclosures have become a standard feature in industrial and manufacturing environments.

 Standards and Specifications for Electric Enclosures